 Sample menu items: Bagels, pigs in a blanket, wrap sandwiches

-Bars and Restaurants with Games Keep Guests Entertained
+Bars and Restaurants with Activities Keep Guests Entertained

 What are some reasons to check these restaurants out?
-Is the experience different than having a meal and a board game at home?
+Is the experience different than having a meal and a tabletop recreation at home?
 Should you bother going to one, or is it just a waste of money?

 This type of restaurant is well worth checking out, especially if you never have before.
 These restaurants can encourage more interaction and fun between you and your friends and family as well as strangers.
 They can also give you a chance to get out and experience something a little different than your traditional at-home family game night, too.

-If you don’t have a board game restaurant in your town, be on the lookout for one the next time you go on vacation.
+If you don’t have a gameboard activity restaurant in your town, be on the lookout for one the next time you go on vacation.
 You never know what you might come across!